If dreams were lightening, thunder were desire

 The first time she met Waverly Earp, the Earp girl was eight years old and Nicole weren’t much better.
 She was wearin’ a dress so worn you could almost count the threads at her knees and Nicole was pretty much naked, which is a rough way to meet anybody.

 And the only thing less flattering than bein’ disrobed and awful to look at was how quick the girl was to scream.
-It ain’t the reaction she wanted, but it was definitely the one she was expecting.
-She'd seen her face these days - the teeth, the thick matted fur, the gangly clawed limbs and the teeth.
+It certainly weren't the reaction she wanted, but it was definitely the one she was expecting.
+She'd seen her face like that - the teeth, the thick matted fur, the gangly clawed limbs and the teeth.

 She took one look at the tears beading in Waverly’s eyes as she tripped backwards and screamed for her Daddy and learned exactly what it meant to be what she was.